 So you’re moving to Amsterdam?
-Well, you won’t regret it.
-Amsterdam is a great city and most people who settle here feel at home right away.
+Nice choice!
+It’s a great city and many people who settle here feel at home right away.
 But where to live in Amsterdam?
-There’s of course not just one correct answer to that question, so we’ve done the research to bring you the ultimate guide to neighbourhoods in Amsterdam!
+Of course, there’s not just one correct answer to that question.
+So we’ve done the research to bring you the ultimate guide to neighbourhoods in Amsterdam!

 And, if you’re trying to break into the housing market in the Netherlands, more power to you!